Frequently Asked Questions

 - Heritage Hall: 81 1/2" x 36"

 - Fox Hall: 79 3/4" x 36 1/2" (not including tabs attached to wooden head & footboards app.
 1 1/2")

 - Woolman/Whittier Hall: 81" x 36"

 Students who wish to bring or build their own loft beds must submit a completed Loft Permit to the Resident Director.
-The structure will then be checked to see that it meets the University requirements and is safe.
-All lofts must be assembled within the first 2 weeks of each semester.
-Lofts are permitted in WWF and PGB only.
+The structure will then be checked to see that it meets the University requirements for space and safety.
+All lofts must be assembled within the first two weeks of each semester.
+Lofts are permitted in WWF only.
 All residence hall furniture must remain in the room throughout the entire academic year.

 - Nothing anchored in the room may be detached from the wall or floor

 - No room modifications can extend out into the hallway